Cosmic structure formation in a flavoured U$\left(1\right)$ dark sector at small scales: Cosmological observables

-\end{widetext} Note that this result does not depend directly on {$\alpha(N)$}, which is fixed by (\ref{om}).
+Note that this result does not depend directly on {$\alpha(N)$}, which is fixed by (\ref{om}).
 Changes in {$\Omega_{i}$} do not play a big role either.
-The strongest dependece of {$T_{\rm{kd}}$} is the one with respect to the dark-Higgs charge and its vacuum expectation value.
+The strongest dependece of {$T_{\rm{kd}}$} is the one with respect to {$Q_{\tilde{h}}$} and {$v_{\rm{}d}$}.